-William Harrington Professor of Medicine, and Chief of the Division of Hematology, University of Miami Sylvester Comprehensive Cancer Center, Miami, FL
+Professor of Medicine, Microbiology and Immunology, University of Miami Medical School and Sylvester Comprehensive Cancer Center, Miami, FL

 Prof. Rosenblatt has been working at the University of Miami since 2001.
 Previous to the University of Miami, he was a faculty at the University of Rochester and at the University of California at Los Angeles.
 His research has focused on development of novel immunologic approaches to cancer treatment.
 The laboratory has developed both antibody and gene therapy based treatments, designed to augment immune response.
 These include novel antibody-fusion proteins designed to deliver anti-angiogenic molecules targeting HER2, EGFR and other tumor targets as well as immune effector molecules, such as NKG2D-ligands, designed to engage both the innate and adaptive immune response against tumors.
 In addition, Dr. Rosenblatt has been actively engaged in clinical research including testing of novel antibody based and gene therapy approaches to cancer.
 He is a former member of the NCI Clinical Oncology Study Section and had previously been a longstanding member of the Experimental Therapeutics II (ET-II) and Clinical Immunology and Immunotherapy (C-IT) Study Sections.
 Dr. Rosenblatt has authored over 120 peer reviewed scientific papers and numerous reviews and book chapters, and is a co-inventor of 16 patents.
 He received his MD from UCLA and conducted his internship and residency at the UCLA school of Medicine.